Monske & Co GmbH

 Each year there are fewer orders and each year the stocks, and hence

-the costs, increase, until once day all interest in Minifon and
+the costs, increase, until one day all interest in Minifon and

 its technology seems to be lost completely.

-From 1967 to 1978, Minifon repairs are handled by the newly established
+Between 1967 and 1978, Minifon repairs are handled by the newly established

 company Fechner-Schulte.
 After that, until 1985, Minifon units are